TanStack/router/docs/framework/react/guide/route-trees.md

 - File-Based Routing
 - Code-Based Routing

 Both methods support the exact same core features and functionality, but **file-based routing requires less code for the same or better results**.
-For this reasons, **file-based routing is the preferred and recommended way to configure TanStack Router and most of the documentation is written from the perspective of file-based routing**
+For this reason, **file-based routing is the preferred and recommended way to configure TanStack Router and most of the documentation is written from the perspective of file-based routing**

 For code-based routing documentation, please see the [Code-Based Routing](../code-based-routing) guide.